 13 Top-Rated Hiking Trails in Oregon

 Waterfalls, calderas, hot springs, and historic mansions are just a few of the eye-catching sights seen on Oregon's best hiking trails.
-From the rugged coastline to glaciated peaks, the different hiking trails and places to visit in Oregon attract millions of tourists each year.
+From the rugged coastline to glaciated peaks, these prime hiking destinations and places to visit attract millions of tourists each year.
 And areas of interest like Eagle Creek and the McKenzie River are well reputed throughout the country.